 "Making a partner your first priority before yourself is a 'spiritual don't' because the secret to life is to love another as icing on an already great cake.
 If you dare to give your power away and make that person more important, you are out of balance in your energy field.
 You walk a fragile line with yourself, and if anything should happen, or they leave you, or the relationship changes course, then you are a fallen soul with no means to get up.
-One must love in a healthy way by always making themselves number one in self-care." - Audrey Hope
+One must love in a healthy way by always making themselves number one in self-care." - Audrey Hope, celebrity renowned relationship expert.
+Here are 19 things your marriage counselor already knows about you.

 Trying to save or change someone

 "Many times, a person will feel as though they can change or make their spouse their 'project' to save or help.
-Once you stop taking your spouse's inventory you may feel less resentment and you may feel better about the relationship since the pressure is off you and now is back on the individual's lap." - Lisa Bahar, marriage and family therapist (Here are 19 things your marriage counselor already knows about you
+Once you stop taking your spouse's inventory you may feel less resentment and you may feel better about the relationship since the pressure is off you and now is back on the individual's lap." - Lisa Bahar, marriage and family therapist.

 Moving in together too soon